 Water and environmental engineering is essentially about making the world work!
-With limited natural resources and an increasing demand for water, food and energy, we look for practical ways to develop our society in a sustainable manner.
+With limited natural resources and increasing demand for water, food and energy, we look for practical ways to develop our society in a sustainable manner.

-The Master's Programme in Water and Environmental Engineering combines a strong technical basis with a sound understanding of the broader societal context to educate game changers who are able to achieve this ambitious goal.
+The Master's Programme in Water and Environmental Engineering combines a strong technical basis with a sound understanding of the broader societal context to educate game-changers who are able to achieve this ambitious goal.

 Interested in a variety of topics?
 Our master's programme is multidisciplinary, bringing together the best of water and environmental engineering while providing a broad view of the field.
 Our teaching combines theory with practice, including hands-on modelling work, case studies and project work.
 We collaborate with other master’s programmes at Aalto University and encourage you to go for student exchange to diversify your views and skills.

 Do you want to create your own specialisation within our field?
-Our programme is student-centered, making use of the variety in our students' backgrounds.
+Our programme is student-centred, making use of the variety in our students' backgrounds.
 Our field is diverse and you have several options for pursuing your desired career.
 To ensure that you study things that you are passionate about, you can design your own study path.
 Our personal portfolio process helps you to recognise your strengths and interests together with your mentor and peers.

 Are you ready to change the world?
 The ultimate aim of our programme is to ensure a sustainable and functioning society.
 Such an aim also means we are passionate and motivated about what we do: we are proud to be water and environmental engineers!
-Our master's programme focuses on what engineers do: applying theory to practice to solve critical challenges of our society.
+Our master's programme focuses on what engineers do: applying theory to practice to solve the critical challenges of our society.
 Our programme provides you with competences in three complementary areas: skills, knowledge and professional identity.

 The major of the programme is water and environmental engineering.
 The major studies are divided into four themes, corresponding the four research themes of the Water and Environmental Engineering Research Group: Water Resources, Water & Development, Water & Wastewater and Environmental Engineering.